 There are lots of things that look good in stripes…zebras, sweaters, the American flag.
 But gutters?
 Most of us would say no. Recently, a customer reached out asking if the stripes on his gutters resulted from his new shingles staining the gutters.
 Although this seems logical, it’s not the case.

-Still, many of our customers in Dallas-Fort Worth experience striping on their gutters and have questions about it.
+Still, many of our customers in Dallas-Fort Worth and Austin experience striping on their gutters and have questions about it.
 Sounded like a great topic to us.
 Let’s talk about gutter striping.

 What are tiger stripes?